How to Spot Cognitive Distortions

 This distortion can be quite discouraging.
 It can cause us to ignore progress and success, which can make us believe that it's pointless to do something when it's not.
 Like "If I'm not going to win, then I'm not even going to try".
 It basically convinces us that something is hopeless and encourages us to quit even trying.

-This kind of thinking can also be hurtful for our self-image.
+This kind of thinking can also be hurtful to our self-image.
 We don't fall into either a "good" or "bad" category.
 But, thinking in extremes can make us discard the positive sides and become overly self-critical.
 On the other hand, it can make us ignore the negative and refuse to see our own faults.

 Catastrophizing is thinking in extremes and imagining the worst.
 It is taking a difficult situation and adding to it extreme and horrible consequences.
 E.g. You may face a tough test and worry that you'll fail it.
-And then you start to imagine what will happen if you do fail it: "I'm never going to graduate", "I'll never get the job I want", "I'll be a failure".
+And then you start to imagine what will happen if you do fail it: "I'm never going to graduate", "I'll never get the job I want", or "I'll be a failure".

 Catastrophizing often starts with genuine setbacks or challenges.
 The thinking error then turns the situation into a belief that something terrible and unrecoverable is bound to or did happen.